5.8 Dogfooding

 Bubble: Building Bubble on Bubble

-Bubble built its website (everything except the editor) on its own no-code platform, turning internal developers into demanding customers and creating a “forcing function” that drove the platform to support complex multi-page apps.
+Bubble built its website (everything except the editor) on its own no-code platform, turning internal developers into demanding users and creating a “forcing function” that drove the platform to support complex multi-page apps.

 Microsoft: From “Eating our own Dogfood” memo to 20,000-node network